-Problem 1 [5 points] Stellar parallaxes
+Problem 1 [4 points] Stellar parallaxes

 - a) The parallax angle for Sirius is 0.379".
 Determine the distance to Sirius in units of (i) parsecs, (ii) light years, and (iii) km.
 Determine also the distance modulus. - b) HIPPARCOS was able to measure parallaxes down to almost 0.001".
-To get a sense of that level of resolution, determine how far from a one-Euro coin (diameter ≈ 2.3 cm) you would need to be to observe it subtending an angle of 0.001". - c) Assume that grass grows at a rate of 5 cm per week.
-How far from the grass you would need to be to see it grow at a rate of 25 microarcsecond per second?
+To get a sense of that level of resolution, determine how far from a one-Euro coin (diameter ≈ 2.3 cm) you would need to be to observe it subtending an angle of 0.001". - c) Repeat problem 1b), assuming now a resolution of 25 microarcsecond.
 25 microarcsecond is the typical resolution (at 15 mag) of the present GAIA (Global Astrometric Interferometer for Astrophysics) ESA space mission, the successor to HIPPARCOS.

-Problem 2 [4 points] Barnard's star
+Problem 2 [5 points] Barnard's star